What is an Engineering Change Order (ECO)?

-An engineering change order (ECO) is a documentation packet that outlines the proposed change, lists the product or part(s) that would be affected and requests review and approval from the individuals who would be impacted or charged with implementing the change.
+An engineering change order (ECO) is a documentation packet that outlines the proposed change, lists the product or part(s) that would be affected, and requests review and approval from the individuals who would be impacted or charged with implementing the change.

 The change process starts when someone identifies an issue that may need to be addressed with a change to the product.
 It ends when the agreed-upon change is implemented.
-ECOs are used in between to summarize the modifications, finalize the details and obtain all necessary approvals.
+ECOs are used in between to summarize the modifications, finalize the details, and obtain all necessary approvals.

-The stages of the engineering change process are:
+Key Stages of the engineering change process:

 Issue identification & scoping: